The term MOQ, which stands for Minimum Order Quantity, plays a crucial role in the supply chain management process.

 In Vietnam, for example, this strategy is uncommon because suppliers have greater MOQ requirements and are less inclined to haggle.
 As a result of the trade war, several companies have switched orders from China to Vietnam, giving factories in Vietnam less of a reason to maintain MOQs low.

-The MOQ requirement varies depending on the season and the amount of orders the supplier is currently processing.
+The MOQ requirement varies depending on the season and the number of orders the supplier is currently processing.

 Why you shouldn’t always select the manufacturer offering the lowest MOQ